Dropping/Withdrawing from Courses

 You may withdraw from a course prior to the withdrawal date.
 Until you are officially withdrawn, your name remains on the class roll and you may receive a grade of F for the course.

 You will be dropped from a course if you are marked as “never attended” by the course instructor on the attendance certification roster.
 No grade will appear on your transcript.
 You may be eligible for a refund on a portion of your tuition and fees if the withdrawal occurs during the tuition refund period.
 If you were awarded financial aid, you may be required to repay any funds you received.

-Dropping or withdrawing from a course can have serious consequences that affect your financial aid, veterans’ benefits, international student status, or academic standing.
+Dropping or withdrawing from a course can have serious consequences that affect your financial aid, veterans’ benefits, or international student status.
 Consult with your instructor or advisor before dropping a class.

 Visit www.austincc.edu/students/registration/withdrawals for more information.